AaronNovakDev/out_Veggin/README.md

 The reason we have t.index is just to make the code much more quicker to write and draw up a full table with only a simple few words of sytax thanks to our ruby gems.
 The schema file is created once we run the migrate to migrate all the tables and let them all talk together in the way they are entered, where it be one to one , one to many, many to many, etc.

+My schema was updated a few times as I learnt different ways on implementing what i wanted to do and how i wanted the DB to run.

 https://app.quickdatabasediagrams.com/#/d/Dh9l84

 ![dbschema](/home/aaron/Coder_Academy/Term2/Assignment/out_Veggin/out_Veggin/app/assets/images/DB_schema.jpg)